Special Weather Statement issued for Glades, Hendry by NWS - News Break

 Special Weather Statement issued for Glades, Hendry by NWS

-Effective: 2021-06-21 14:47:00 EDT Expires: 2021-06-21 21:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with these storms, and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with these storms.
-If you can hear thunder, you are close enough to be struck!
-Seek a safe shelter inside a building or vehicle.
+Effective: 2021-07-09 05:19:00 EDT Expires: 2021-07-09 19:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: This activity was also developing in an environment favorable for the formation of funnel clouds.
+Stay tuned to NOAA weather radio and local media for additional updates and possible warnings.
 To report severe weather, contact your nearest law enforcement agency.
 You can also share your report with NWS Miami on Facebook and Twitter.
-Target Area: Glades; Hendry SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN HENDRY AND CENTRAL GLADES COUNTIES UNTIL 945 PM EDT * At 905 PM EDT, National Weather Service meteorologists were tracking strong thunderstorms along a line extending from Lakeport to Moore Haven.
-Movement was northeast at 15 mph. * Small hail and winds in excess of 45 mph possible with these storms. * Locations impacted include Moore Haven, Lakeport, Brighton Seminole Reservation and Lake Hicpochee.alerts.weather.gov
+Target Area: Glades; Hendry SIGNIFICANT WEATHER ADVISORY FOR WESTERN GLADES COUNTY UNTIL 730 PM EDT * At 647 PM EDT, National Weather Service meteorologists were tracking a strong thunderstorm near Venus, or 12 miles north of Palmdale, moving southeast at 5 mph. * Small hail, funnel clouds, and winds in excess of 45 mph possible with this storm. * Locations impacted include Lakeport, Palmdale, Ortona, Muse and Port La Belle.alerts.weather.gov